Against

 Logistics

-AGAPE seminar & studio sessions will take place once a month virtually via Zoom.
-As previously, sessions will abide by the principle of intellectual generosity.
-Participants will be encouraged to come as they are, to drop in whenever they can find the time and for however long they can find the time, regardless of whether they read the texts in advance.
-Participants who can only drop by for 15 minutes in the middle of a session without having done the readings will be just as welcome as participants who read every text twice over in advance and stay for full sessions.
+AGAPE sessions will take place bi-monthly via Zoom: January (recap, completed), March, May, July, September, November.
+Sessions will abide by the principle of intellectual generosity.
+Participants are encouraged to come as they are, to drop in whenever they can find the time and for however long they can find the time.
+Participants who can only drop by for fifteen minutes will be just as welcome as those who stay for full sessions.

-For this next phase, I am also seeking co-hosts and co-facilitators to help lead each session.
-Co-hosting and co-facilitating is an opportunity to engage more deeply with the material, shape the conversation, and contribute to AGAPE’s collectivist ethos.
+I am seeking co-hosts and co-facilitators to help hold each session.
+Co-hosting is an opportunity to shape the container and contribute to AGAPE's collectivist ethos.

 As a co-host or co-facilitator, your responsibilities will include: